Cragsand/streamlink-linux-service/readme.md

 # What is this?
-This repo contains scripts for running streamlink and yt-dlp as a service in linux to actively monitor and record Twitch and Kick streams.
-It primarily attempts to record to an external directory you can specify, then if that fails, it will instead save to a fallback directory.
+This repo contains scripts for running **[streamlink](https://github.com/streamlink/streamlink)** and **[yt-dlp](https://github.com/yt-dlp/yt-dlp)** as a service in linux to actively monitor and record Twitch and Kick streams.
+It primarily attempts to record to a **main directory** you can specify, then if that fails, it will instead save to a **fallback directory**.
 This is useful if you have an external harddrive or mounted network drive, but the connection to it breaks for some reason.
 That way it ensures you don't lose a recording due to slow or faulty hardware.

 Since streamlink tends to get flagged by Kicks bot prevention system the current method in this repo uses yt-dlp and curl-impersonate to record Kick streams.

-Not everything is explained in this repo so you have to lookup some things yourself.
+Not everything is explained in this repo so you will have to lookup some things yourself.
+- In this example we install the script in your user home directory **/home/crag/streamlink** and set up a python environment in **/home/crag/streamlink/venv** and for the user **crag**.
+- Replace paths and username accordingly when installing and configuring this for yourself.
+- Paths are configured in the py scripts themselves.
+TODO: Move this to the settings.config file.

 # Install python if you don't have it and create an environment
 ```